telerik/reporting-docs/knowledge-base/json-length-is-too-large-net-core.md

 ## Description

-Rendering a report with a lot of data, resulting a big number of pages, would result in displaying the "System.ArgumentException: The JSON value of length n is too large and not supported" error message inside the repotr viewer at some point.
+Rendering a report with a lot of data, hence a big number of pages, would result in displaying the "System.ArgumentException: The JSON value of length n is too large and not supported" error message inside the report viewer at some point.

 ## Error Message